Category: News

 While the governing body of the veterinary profession, the RCVS, has powers to tackle and punish Veterinary Surgeons and Registered Veterinary Nurses that are acting in a way that is not in the best interest of the health and welfare of our patients.
 They have limited power to act on non-veterinary professionals advertising and performing acts of veterinary surgery illegally.
 Technically this would come under the remit of the Trading Standards, but they are notoriously slow to act within the veterinary field.

-One of the hopes within the veterinary profession with regards to some of the changes that may follow the CMA investigation is that loopholes within the powers of the RCVS be improved.
-However, The RCVS and their standards committee have advised members of the public offering these services that they should be aware it is illegal for a non-veterinary surgeon to offer services that include cleaning under the gum line or tooth extraction; and they are also reminding pet owners that are considering using these services that they have a responsibility under the Animal Welfare Act to avoid doing so.
+One of the hopes within the veterinary profession is that the CMA investigation may lead to updated legislation to improve the powers of the RCVS and close some of these loopholes.
+However, The RCVS and their standards committee have advised members of the public offering these services that they should be aware it is illegal for a non-veterinary surgeon to perform acts of veterinary surgery such as include cleaning under the gum line or tooth extraction.
+They are also reminding pet owners considering non-anaesthesia dentals that they have a responsibility under the Animal Welfare Act to avoid doing so.

 More information on the RCVS stance on this can be found here: (https://www.rcvs.org.uk/document-library/a-statement-on-anaesthesia-free-dental-procedures-for-cats-dogs/)